PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-objectstore-setup/README.md

     ```

 #### Note
- * To destroy any of the bucket use `state: absent` in "buckets" section of `fb_details.yml` variable file.
+ * To destroy any of the bucket use `state: disabled` in "buckets" section of `fb_details.yml` variable file.
 Destroyed bucket have 24 hours to be recovered.
-To recover bucket, run the playbook with `state: present` within 24 hours of deletion.
-Buckets can be eradicated by using `state: absent` and `eradication: true` together.
+To recover bucket, run the playbook with `state: enabled` within 24 hours of deletion.
+Buckets can be eradicated by using `state: disabled` and `eradication: true` together.

    ##### fb_details.yml for different scenarios